drizzoai-afk/matriosha/README.md

 matriosha billing cancel --yes
 ```

+**Upgrade path**: need more agents or storage?
+Use managed add-ons or upgrade paths as your deployment grows.
+The current CLI uses `--agent-pack-count 1` for the base managed plan.

 ## Requirements

 - Python `>=3.11,<3.15`
-- A POSIX-like shell for the examples below
+- A Unix-like shell for the examples, such as Terminal on macOS, Linux shells, or WSL/Git Bash on Windows
 - Optional system tools for rich file extraction, installed through `matriosha init` where supported

 ## Command map

-Top-level command groups:
+**Top-level command groups**:

 ```text
 matriosha